sirhc505/passwordGenerator/README.md

 ## Notes

 This app depends on https://random-word-api.herokuapp.com being up and reachable.
-If the site goes down than this script will fail to work.
+If the site goes down then this script will fail to work.
 It will at some point..

 They all do :(